 This technology can be used in lots of ways; for example, most people will be familiar with the concept of cloud storage, but if you’ve ever used an app on a website, you will have been using software that was stored and deployed from the cloud.
 The outsourced IT support London businesses rely on nowadays is powered with the cloud – without it, IT providers would not be able to monitor and fix their customer’s networks and deploy solutions remotely.
 Having a great IT Partner is almost as though you have your own cloud experts or Office 365 Company right in your back pocket to call on at any time you need them.

 Below are some of the common examples of how the cloud is used to provide different services:

 - Infrastructure as Service (IaaS)

 This is one of the broadest cloud services.
-As we mentioned, a cloud are made when a datacentre is built, and the resources within that datacentre is virtualised.
+As we mentioned, a cloud is made when a data centre is built, and the resources within that data centre are virtualised.
 Infrastructure as a Service is when a cloud provider gives access to these raw cloud resources.
-This means that, instead of setting up and configuring physical servers in their office, a business can setup and configure virtual servers in the cloud.
+This means that, instead of setting up and configuring physical servers in their office, a business can set up and configure virtual servers in the cloud.
 They can also configure storage for their company data, and even build an internet network in the cloud.

 - Platform as a Service (PaaS)

 Rather than simply offering the raw cloud computing resources, a cloud provider can provide specific resources and programs from within their cloud.
 This is what Platform as a Service is; more specifically, this service allows businesses to build their own software, in the cloud.
 There are many advantages to this.
 For instance, if a business develops software in the cloud, via PaaS, instead of developing software on a physical computer or server in their office, the software they create will be cloud-native, meaning it can be hosted in and deployed from the cloud.